ConsensusAI/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It is built using AJAX, jQuery, HTML, and CSS.
+Elements on the page are dynamic and the website design is response to ensure optimal viewing and UI/UX.

+## Final Product

 ## Getting Started